unity3d-jp/UnityChanToonShaderVer2_Project/README.md

 ---
 ### 2019/05/20: 2.0.7 Release: Fixed release version 5
 * Fixed Version 4 has been discarded and a new "the problem of incorrect display of the image outline reflected in the mirror object when Z-Offset is specified in the outline" has been corrected.
+* Added _Is_LightColor_Outline, which was formerly with Base Color.
+You can access it from the "LightColor Contribution to Materials" menu from the custom GUI Inspctor.

 ### 2019/05/15: 2.0.7 Release: Fixed release version 4
 * When Z-Offset is specified for the outline, the problem of incorrect display of the outline of the image reflected in the mirror object has been alleviated.